Delay-Xili/F-Clip/README.md

 ### Quantitative Measures

-The following table reports the performance metrics of several wireframe and line detectors on the ShanghaiTech dataset.
+The following table reports the performance metrics of several wireframes and line detectors on the ShanghaiTech dataset.

 <p align="center">
 <img src="fig/table.png"  width="800">